DIY Wedding Decorations: Ideas That Actually Work

 - 3

-Simple Centrepiece Ideas
+Simple Centerpiece Ideas

-Skip the elaborate floral centrepieces and opt for approaches that require arrangement rather than design skill.
+Skip the elaborate floral centerpieces and opt for approaches that require arrangement rather than design skill.
 Clusters of mismatched glass bottles (thrift stores, charity shops) filled with single stems of one flower variety create a beautiful, effortless look.
 Pillar candles in groups of three at varying heights on a mirror tile is classic and foolproof.
-Potted herbs (rosemary, lavender, thyme) in painted terracotta pots double as décor and guest favours.
+Potted herbs (rosemary, lavender, thyme) in painted terracotta pots double as décor and guest favors.
 Buy flowers from a wholesale market 2 days before the wedding and arrange them the morning before.

 - 4

-Guest Favours Worth Making
+Guest Favors Worth Making

-The best DIY favours are consumable — guests will actually use them rather than leaving them on the table.
+The best DIY favors are consumable — guests will actually use them rather than leaving them on the table.
 Proven options: small jars of local honey with custom labels, seed packets in printed envelopes, homemade cookies or fudge in cellophane bags with ribbon, herb-infused olive oil in small bottles.
-Avoid anything that requires individual assembly on the wedding day — prepare favours in batches over 2–3 weekends in the weeks leading up to the wedding.
+Avoid anything that requires individual assembly on the wedding day — prepare favors in batches over 2–3 weekends in the weeks leading up to the wedding.

 - 5